BrunoComitre/docker-resource-inventory/test images and conteiners/jenkins/README.md

 ![version](https://img.shields.io/badge/version-0.0.1-blue.svg?maxAge=2592000)

-Instalação e configuração da ferramenta Jenkins e plugins.
+Installation and configuration of the Jenkins tool and plugins.

-**Nota:** Ao usar o projeto, adicionar a pasta docker em .gitignore
+**Note:** When using the project, add the docker folder in .gitignore

 ***

 <br />

 ## Quickstart